-The average federal tax refund in America is $2,895 and almost 8 out of 10 Americans receive one.
+In 2018, the average federal tax refund in America was $2,895 and almost 8 out of 10 Americans received one.
 Even though it’s right there in the name, tax refund, meaning a refund of your own hard-earned money, people still treat it like “free” money.
 It’s not a gift or a stroke of good fortune.

 Where does the refund come from?